duxet/laravel-rethinkdb/README.md

 God bless [@jenssegers](https://github.com/jenssegers) for his great [laravel-mongodb](https://github.com/jenssegers/laravel-mongodb) project.
 I have used his tests and some other code, since it's awesome codebase for supporting other NoSQL databases.
 I hope he won't be angry on me for that ;)

-This project is aiming at Laravel 5 which is soon to be released, so it might not work with L4.

 # Installation

 ## Requirements.

-1. Rethinkdb : You need to make sure that you have installed [rethinkdb](http://www.rethinkdb.com) successfully, you can reffer to rethinkdb [documentation](https://rethinkdb.com/docs/) for the full instruction of how to install rethinkdb.
+1. RethinkDB: You need to make sure that you have installed [RethinkDB](http://www.rethinkdb.com) successfully, you can reffer to rethinkdb [documentation](https://rethinkdb.com/docs/) for the full instruction of how to install RethinkDB.

-1. Laravel 5.2 : this package was designed to work with [laravel](http://laravel.com) 5.2, so it will not work with laravel 4.x.
+1. Laravel 5.2: this package was designed to work with [Laravel](http://laravel.com) 5.2, so it will not work with laravel 4.x.

 ## Installation